 Direct: 972-941-4453

 Atkerson visits the Clarkston Campus of GSU’s Perimeter College to share his Christian faith with interested students in the free speech area on campus.
 His goal is to have friendly, one-on-one conversations with willing participants.
 On several occasions, Atkerson met with one particular GSU student to discuss the Bible and various aspects of Christianity.
-They agreed to continue their conversation on April 9, 2024, and because it was raining that day, the student invited Atkerson to sit at a table with him just outside the dining area where they could talk.
-But several minutes later, the student engagement coordinator and three armed police officers abruptly ended their conversation, demanding Atkerson leave the table and go back to the free speech area immediately.
-Fearing arrest, Atkerson complied with these GSU restrictions.
+When they moved to a table just outside the dining area due to the weather, the conversation abruptly ended when three police officers demanded he return immediately to the free speech area or be escorted off the campus.
+Now with the university’s actions, Atkerson has returned to the campus and is allowed to speak freely with students.

 ###